hoanghonn/holduino/README.md

 We wanted to make a prosthetic out of a luxury electronic.
 The Myo is well suited to working alongside arduino, it turns out, given the right library.

 To replicate our setup, <ol>
-<li>A windows10 laptop running MyoConnect.exe (https://market.myo.com/app/54bd7403e4b00db53ad527a2/myoduino-), with an Arduino UNO hooked up to a servo motor (Parallax standard servo).</li>
+<li>A windows computer running MyoConnect.exe (https://market.myo.com/app/54bd7403e4b00db53ad527a2/myoduino-), with an Arduino UNO hooked up to a servo motor (Parallax standard servo).</li>
+<li>Load holduino/MyoConnect/holduino-src/holduino/holduino.ino to the Arduino UNO, and keep the UNO plugged in via USB, as it needs to communicate with the Myo through the computer</li>
 <li>To install the MyoController library, unzip the MyoDuino folder, read instructions.pdf, and manually install the library by placing MyoDuino/Arduino/MyoController in Documents/Arduino/libraries.</li>
 <li>Run MyoConnect.exe and Arduino IDE, using different COM ports, as both applications make use of that feature.</li>
 <li>Connect the Myo and rig up the 3D creation as specified in help.pdf</li>